Hydrogen iodide: Synthesis

-2 I2 + → 4 HI +

-When performed in water, the HI must be distilled.
+When the synthesis is performed in water, the HI can be purified by distillation.

+Anhydrous HI can be prepared by reaction of iodine with tetrahydronaphthalene:

-HI can also be distilled from a solution of NaI or other alkali iodide in concentrated phosphoric acid (note that concentrated sulfuric acid will not work for acidifying iodides, as it will oxidize the iodide to elemental iodine).
+HI can also be distilled from a solution of NaI or other alkali iodide that is treated with the dehydration reagent phosphorus pentoxide (which gives phosphoric acid).
+Concentrated sulfuric acid is unsuited for acidifying iodides, as it oxidizes the iodide to elemental iodine.

-Another way HI may be prepared is by bubbling hydrogen sulfide steam through an aqueous solution of iodine, forming hydroiodic acid (which is distilled) and elemental sulfur (this is filtered):

-H2S + I2 → 2 HI + S
+An historical route to HI involves oxidation of hydrogen sulfide with aqueous iodine:

 Additionally, HI can be prepared by simply combining H2 and I2:

-H2 + I2 → 2 HI

 This method is usually employed to generate high-purity samples.
 For many years, this reaction was considered to involve a simple bimolecular reaction between molecules of H2 and I2.
 However, when a mixture of the gases is irradiated with the wavelength of light equal to the dissociation energy of I2, about 578 nm, the rate increases significantly.
 This supports a mechanism whereby I2 first dissociates into 2 iodine atoms, which each attach themselves to a side of an H2 molecule and break the H−H bond: